Rules & Regulations for the Healthy Teacher Giveaway here.

 Each hive of bees has a queen.
 That queen has a scent that tells her bees where their colony is.
-Locating a queen on a frame of bees is like and intense game of Wheres Waldo.
-Each time we find our queens - we take a picture so we can compare and watch her grow.
+Locating a queen on a frame of bees is like an intense game of Wheres Waldo.
+Each time we find our queens—we take a picture so we can compare and watch her grow.
 What’s really interesting is what happens when you ZOOM IN on those photos…you can see what’s happening under all hose bees.

-In each cell of the honeycomb there is pollen, an egg, a larvae or capped brood- that’s when the larva begins to pupate (turn into a bee) and the worker bees cap it.
+In each cell of the honeycomb, there is pollen, an egg, larvae or capped brood- that’s when the larva begins to pupate (turn into a bee) and the worker bees cap it.
 When the new bee is ready, it chews out of the cell.
-Zooming in is a good life lesson — seeking to understand what’s happening beneath all the busy can be really enlightening!
+Zooming in is a good life lesson—seeking to understand what’s happening beneath all the busy can be really enlightening!

 And if you're naturally curious and hands-on like me — and you read enough blogs and visit enough Pinterest posts — you might just find yourself keeping bees!